Understanding the Automatic Premium Loan Provision: Your Policy's Cushion

 Key Takeaways

-• Continuous Coverage: APL provisions prevent policy lapses due to missed premium payments by using the policy's cash value.
+• APL provisions prevent policy lapses by using the cash value to cover missed premium payments.

-• Interest Accrual: Loans taken under the APL provision accrue interest, increasing the amount owed over time.
+• Loans taken under the APL provision accrue interest, which increases the total amount owed over time.

-• Impact on Cash Value: Using the cash value for premiums reduces the savings component and potential growth.
+• Using the cash value to pay premiums decreases both the savings component and the potential growth of the policy.

-• Policy Management: Regularly monitoring and managing the policy is crucial to avoid unintended consequences.
+• Regular monitoring and management of the policy are essential to avoid unintended consequences.

-• Flexible Repayment: Policyholders can repay the loan at their convenience, affecting the cash value and death benefit.
+• Policyholders can repay the loan at their convenience, impacting both the cash value and the death benefit.

 What is an Automatic Premium Loan Provision?